LdeAlejandro/RHCSA-TRAINER/Answer.md

 ```
 ---

-## Question 11:Find all temp files owned by user rhel and copy them to /var/tmp/rhel-files.
+## Question 11:Find all /tmp files owned by user rhel and copy them to /var/tmp/rhel-files.

 ### Answer:
 ```bash